 If you choose to outsource your content to an agency, insist on samples they’ve actually written and published for companies that are similar to your own, along with those all-important performance metrics.
 The bottom line is finding a marketing agency with experienced writers who “get” you and your industry.
 That way there won’t be a steep learning curve and they can dive in right away to kick-start your inbound program and get you some quick wins.

 If you’re responsible for marketing your B2B company within a complex industry and need help launching your inbound program with top-notch content, we’d love to talk through whether we’re a fit.
 Contact us for a complimentary consultation today.
-And, if you’re already working on your own content, check out our templates below that provide some frameworks and can help you get a head start.
+And, if you’re already working on your own content, check out our content creation templates that provide some frameworks and can help you get a head start.

 Posted by Tammy Borden Tammy Borden is a copywriter at Weidert Group.
 With a lengthy background in insurance marketing and nonprofits, Tammy has in-depth knowledge of digital content creation and writing for a variety of industries.